Non-perturbative Double Copy in Flatland

 \Section{Kinematic Algebra.} \Eq{algebra_equivalence} implies that fields in the adjoint of $U(N)$ at large $N$ are isomorphic to field-dependent diffeomorphisms, \eq{ \b V = \epsilon^{\mu\nu} \partial_\mu V \partial_\nu = \partial_\mu V \tpartial^\mu = -\tpartial^\mu V \partial_\mu, }{} which are volume-preserving because $\partial_\mu \tpartial^\mu V=0$.
 This algebra is closed since the commutator of diffeomorphisms yields another diffeomorphism via \eq{ \b Z = [\b V, \b W] =[ \partial_\mu V \tpartial^\mu, \partial_\nu W \tpartial^\nu] = \partial_\mu Z \tpartial^\mu, }{} where $Z = \partial_\mu V \tpartial^\mu W$.
 Motivated by these structures, we propose a color-kinematic duality replacement, \eq{ V^a &\quad \rightarrow \quad V \\ \fddu{a}{b}{c} V^a W^b &\quad \rightarrow \quad \partial_\mu V \tpartial^\mu W \\ g_{ab} V^a W^b &\quad \rightarrow \quad \int VW . }{replacement_rules} The first line simply maps any color-adjoint field to a corresponding singlet field.
 The second line maps the color structure constant to a kinematic structure constant whose momentum space representation is \eq{ \fddu{p_i}{p_j}{p_k} = -\langle ij\rangle \delta^2(p_i +p_j-p_k). }{fppp_ZM} This is literally the continuum limit of \Eq{fppp_color}, in accordance with the algebra isomorphism in \Eq{algebra_equivalence}.
 The third line is obtained from the Killing form of $U(N)$ at large $N$, which effectively defines a Killing form for the diffeomorphism algebra \cite{Hoppe}.

-\Section{Lagrangian Double Copy.} The color-kinematic replacement rules in \Eq{replacement_rules} can be applied directly at the level of the Lagrangian, thus giving an off-shell, non-perturbative definition of the double copy.\footnote{Remarkably, Chern-Simons theory {\it automatically} manifests off-shell, Lagrangian-level color-kinematics duality \cite{HenrikCS}.}
+\Section{Lagrangian Double Copy.} The color-kinematic replacement rules in \Eq{replacement_rules} can be applied directly at the level of the Lagrangian, thus giving an off-shell, non-perturbative definition of the double copy.

 {\it BAS Theory.} The Lagrangian for BAS theory is \eq{ \mathcal{L}_{\rm BAS} &= \tfrac{1}{2} \partial_\mu \phi_{a \ov a} \partial^\mu \phi^{a \ov a} + \tfrac{1}{6} f_{abc} f_{\ov a \ov b \ov c} \phi^{a \ov a} \phi^{b \ov b} \phi^{c \ov c} , }{L_BAS} while the corresponding equation of motion is \eq{ \Box \phi^{c \ov c} -\tfrac{1}{2} \fddu{a}{b}{c} \fbarddu{a}{b}{c} \phi^{a \ov a} \phi^{b \ov b} =0 . }{EOM_BAS} The tree-level four-point off-shell BAS amplitude is \eq{ -A_{\rm BAS} = \frac{c_s \ov c_s}{s} +\frac{c_t \ov c_t}{t}+\frac{c_u \ov c_u}{u}, }{A_BAS} where $s=(p_1+p_2)^2$, $t=(p_2+p_3)^2$, $u=(p_3+p_1)^2$, and the color factors are $c_s = \fddu{a_1}{a_2}{b} f_{b a_3 a_4}$, $c_t = \fddu{a_2}{a_3}{b}f_{b a_1 a_4}$, $c_u = \fddu{a_3}{a_1}{b}f_{b a_2 a_4}$, and likewise for barred color.